witten-wu/NLLDS-Manual/docs/workstation.md

 ### For Linux/MaxOS Users

-The cluster can log through `SSH`.
+The workstation can log through `SSH`.
 On Linux or macOS terminal, input the following command to login.
 ```bash
 $ ssh <username>@<ip> -p <port>
 ```